 Assassin’s Creed Valhalla vs Odyssey map size comparison is a somewhat interesting one, though.
 While Odyssey’s map is the bigger one of the two, there are many similar islands and sea area with not much to do.
 Valhalla’s map is small but more filled, which is a better choice for me at least.

-Game Story & Characters
+Assassin’s Creed Syndicate Game Debate about Story & Characters

 I have mentioned Eivor, Kassandra & Alexios.
 The two games differ very much in the way they approach how you are going to pick your assassin.
 Ubisoft has begun to give you the choice of picking the character gender from Odyssey.
 It has continued in Valhalla, but you are not locked into your choice for the entire campaign; you can always switch between male and female Eivor.
 Odyssey doesn’t allow this for story reasons.
-But talking about the characters, Alexios gets a lot of flack because Kassandra is a much more interesting character than him.
+But assassin’s creed syndicate game debate about the characters, Alexios gets a lot of flack because Kassandra is a much more interesting character than him.
 Eivor, on the other hand, is a fish out of water.
 He/She is not familiar to the land so you carry his/her curiosity with you to the unseen lands.
 Eivor is not as meta as Kassandra, but he/she is still one of the better protagonists in the franchise.

 Assassin’s Creed Valhalla or Odyssey

+The things you need to know about Assassin’s creed odyssey before you buy.
 Despite the obvious improvements in Valhalla from Odyssey, it is a hard trade-off to make.
 Mainly because Kassandra is the new Ezio, she is the protagonist in Assassin’s Creed to beat, and Eivor doesn’t do that.
 But if that doesn’t bother you, Valhalla is a better game overall.
 The world-building is excellent, and it uses its setting to tell a very unique story in history that you will not find in other videogames.